DonMVB/aws/AWS_Security_SCS_C01.md

   - You now have 24 hrs to validate.
 Cannot change this after 24 hrs elapsed.
 So - make sure this is what you want.

   # AWS Organizations and Service Control Policies (added 10/1/2020)
-  - Account mgmt services to consolidate multiple indiv accounts.
-Central mgmt for consolidated billing, impost Org Unites and apply "Service Control Policies" to the accounts.
+  - Orgs: Account mgmt services to consolidate multiple indiv accounts.
+Central mgmt for consolidated billing.
+Org Unites and apply "Service Control Policies" to the accounts.
   - Root node, the master account, should have no resources: Just for billing and service control policies.
 Under root there are org units.
 A hierarchy.
   - Service Control Polcies are applied to all below at org unit and below.
 These create "permissions boundaries" to restrict what users, groups, roles, in those accounts can do.
 Includes the root account in accounts within the AWS Org.
+Acts like a filter.
   - SCP's can "deny" access, not "Allow" access.
 For example, you could restrict access to S3 accross a number of AWS accounts by creating a deny SCP.
-  - Ex.
-Effect: Deny, { Action"cloudtrail:StopLogging", "Resource":"*" } will prevent someone from turning off logging (JSON isn't perfect ...)
+  - Ex. `Effect: Deny, { Action"cloudtrail:StopLogging", "Resource":"*" }` will prevent someone from turning off logging (JSON isn't perfect ...)
+  - Good for enforcing org - wide policy / procedure.

   # Amazon Key Management Service (KMS) (Added 10/1/2020)
   - NOTE: KMS is huge for the exam: Must know inside / outside / all around.